Diffusion on language model encodings for protein sequence generation: Experiments

 Existing protein generation methods based on Gaussian diffusion \citep{lee_score-based_2023, zhang2023pro} insufficiently address the selection of optimal methodologies, largely relying on techniques adapted from image diffusion models.
 In this study, we recognize the need to carefully select the diffusion components, in order to develop a Gaussian diffusion model that can effectively capture the complex patterns of protein space.

 In this part of our study, we utilize the ESM-8M encoder and DiMA-35M model for our experiments.
-To assess the contribution of the proposed design choices to the performance of DiMA, we train several models from scratch with the following modifications: \begin{compactitem} \item Removing the long \textbf{skip-connections} between the shallow and the deep transformer blocks. \item Using \textbf{time conditioning} through admixing the time embeddings to the corrupted latent vectors of amino acids instead of employing a dedicated time layer before each transformer block. \item Omitting the transformer \textbf{encoder} (ESM-2), retaining only its embedding matrix. \item Training the model without \textbf{self-conditioning}. \item Training models with \textbf{linear and cosine noise schedule}. \item Training models with padding reconstruction and without prior \textbf{length sampling}. \item Omitting \textbf{finetuning the decoder}. \item Using \textbf{flow matching} paradigm in our latent generative model. \end{compactitem}
+To assess the contribution of the proposed design choices to the performance of DiMA, we train several models from scratch with the following modifications: removing the long \textbf{skip-connections} between the shallow and the deep transformer blocks; using \textbf{time conditioning} through admixing the time embeddings to the corrupted latent vectors of amino acids instead of employing a dedicated time layer before each transformer block; omitting the transformer \textbf{encoder} (ESM-2), retaining only its embedding matrix; training the model without \textbf{self-conditioning}; training models with \textbf{linear and cosine noise schedule}; training models with padding reconstruction and without prior \textbf{length sampling}; omitting \textbf{finetuning the decoder}; and using \textbf{flow matching} paradigm in our latent generative model.

 Table~\ref{tab:main:ablation} demonstrates that each proposed feature contributes significantly to the model's performance individually.
-The most substantial decrease in both the quality and distribution similarity of the generated sequences occurs in the ablated models without the ESM-2 encoder, padding omitting and length sampling, and when trained without self-conditioning.
+The most substantial decrease in both the quality and distribution similarity of the generated sequences occurs in the ablated models without the ESM-2 encoder, without length sampling, and when trained without self-conditioning.
 Removing skip-connections and time layers results in a less pronounced impact, but still significant decrease in repetitions of generated sequences and a slight improvement in overall quality.

-To ablate the impact of the sd-$10$ noise schedule, we train our diffusion model with standard linear and cosine schedules, leaving other parameters intact.
-We find that sd-$10$ significantly outperforms the cosine schedule in both quality and distribution similarity.
+To ablate the impact of the tan-$10$ noise schedule, we train our diffusion model with standard linear and cosine schedules, leaving other parameters intact.
+We find that tan-$10$ significantly outperforms the cosine schedule in both quality and distribution similarity.
 It also achieves less expressed but better results than the linear schedule.
+The detailed results are provided in the Appendix~\ref{appendix:ablation}.